BrightspaceUI/offscreen/README.md

 [![Bower version][bower-image]][bower-url]
 [![Build status][ci-image]][ci-url]

 This component contains a [Polymer](https://www.polymer-project.org/1.0/)-based web component and mixin, as well as a [Sass mixin](http://sass-lang.com/).
-Either of these can be used to position elements off the screen in an accessible manor.
+Any of these can be used to position elements off the screen in an accessible manor.

 For further information on this and other D2L UI components, see the docs at [ui.valence.d2l.com](http://ui.valence.d2l.com/).